Lucky Mud plays SwampyTonk and Folkabilly. The unlikeliest of combinations and the most descriptive form of Mud Music.

 Nothing is better than having friends with chainsaws.

-Now, in the eleventh month of recovery, there are still thousands of homeless, thousands of damaged and destroyed houses and businesses - and over 90 percent of our forests were also decimated.
+Now, over two years later, there are still thousands of homeless, thousands of damaged and destroyed houses and businesses - and over 90 percent of our forests were also decimated.
 And they remain decimated.

-During this last year we switched our Americana Cafe Sundays concerts here to Maggie's Farm - to our beautiful stage and seating area amidst the broken trees.
+Over a year ago we switched our Americana Cafe Sundays concerts here to Maggie's Musical Farm - to our beautiful stage and our beautiful covered pavilion amidst the broken trees.

 There is an old Japanese poem that, translated, says, "Barn Burnt Down.
 Now I Can See The Moon".